 Vector quantization learning algorithm

-The learning of vector quantization is related to the self-organizing map which in turn is inspired by the self-organizing abilities of neurons in the visual cortex.
+Vector quantization learning is linked to the self-organizing map which in turn is inspired by the self-organizing abilities of neurons in the visual cortex.

 The information processing objective of the vector quantization learning algorithm is to prepare a set of codebook (or prototype) vectors in the domain of the observed input data samples and to use these vectors to classify untreated examples.
 An initially random vector pool is prepared which is then exposed to training samples.